Hip Hop News

 For those unfamiliar, Hurricane Chris was once one of the biggest names in Southern hip-hop.
 He gained fame in 2007 with his debut single “A Bay Bay,” which became a nationwide hit and peaked at number seven on the Billboard Hot 100.
 His debut album 51/50 Ratchet dropped that same year and solidified his place in the rap game.
 However, his momentum slowed down after his follow-up album, Unleashed, failed to make the same impact.

 Despite his decline in mainstream popularity, Chris remains a respected figure in Louisiana.
 His deep roots in Shreveport have made him an unofficial spokesperson for the city’s struggles.
-Even while facing legal troubles, including a 2020 arrest, Chris has maintained a presence in the scene and in his community.
+Even while facing legal troubles, including a 2020 arrest, Chris has maintained a presence in the music scene and in his community.

 The Debate: Is Chris Justified?